drkocoglu/Video_Labeler/README.md

 ![image](https://user-images.githubusercontent.com/33734353/229110744-3c81ad43-5030-4547-8103-004001259b60.png)

-- BELOW ARE EXAMPLES OF COMPUTER VISION MODELS DEVELOPED USING THIS VIDEO LABELER:
+BELOW ARE EXAMPLES OF COMPUTER VISION MODELS DEVELOPED USING THIS VIDEO LABELER:

-Example of bounding boxes detected (green boxes) using the Faste R-CNN model.
+Example of bounding boxes detected (green boxes) using the Faster R-CNN model.
 The blue boxes are the labeled boxes.
 The decision for true positive (TP) or false positive (FP) depends on the selected COCO mAP score (can be changed within the code).
 In the case below all of the boxes were True positives (TP).
 The confidence score (in the detection) is given on the top left side of the box.

 ![image](https://github.com/yavuzck132/Video-Labeler/blob/master/1691392097452.jpg)